PaNOSC-ViNYL/ase/doc/ase/trajectory.rst

 contains one or more :class:`~ase.atoms.Atoms` objects, usually to be interpreted as a time series, although that is not a requirement.

 The main Trajectory object writes in a file format, which is compatible across Python version.

 The :mod:`ase.io.trajectory` additionally defines two specialized kinds of Trajectory files, the PickleTrajectory and the BundleTrajectory.

-PickleTrajectory is the old (pre 2015) Trajectory format, is use is no longer recommended as compatibility between Python versions (and to a lesser degree between ASE vesions) cannot be guaranteed.
+PickleTrajectory is the old (pre 2015) Trajectory format, its use is no longer recommended as compatibility between Python versions (and to a lesser degree between ASE vesions) cannot be guaranteed.
 We strongly recommend to :ref:`convert your old PickleTrajectory files <convert>` as soon as possible.

 BundleTrajectory is only intended for large molecular dynamics simulations (large meaning millions of atoms).

-In the future, other kinds of Trajectories may be defined, with similar Python interface but with different underlying file formats.

 Typically, trajectories are used to store different configurations of the same system (i.e. the same atoms).
 If you need to store configurations of different systems, the :mod:`ASE Database module
 <ase.db>` may be more appropriate.

 Trajectory
 ==========